Join us as we explore the history, culture and arts of Havana, and meet its people.

 You must have a valid passport to travel, with at least six months left before the expiration date on it.
 You will need a visa before you leave the U.S. ($88); we will purchase this for you as part of our services.

-The trip cost includes in-country airport transfers, a city tour, three other tours (an all-day trip to Soraya to visit an organic farm and eat lunch; a half-day trip to Santa Maria Beach with an all-inclusive hotel); a half-day tour to Fusterlandia (an artist’s tile work all over the streets of a small village); a guide and translator; morning & evening gatherings for outings; and accommodations in the neighborhood of Vedado (near the Habana Libre hotel, and within walking distance of the Hotel Nacional).
+The trip cost includes in-country airport transfers, a city tour, three or four other tours (two day-trips to the beach and the countryside; and half-day trips to culturally interesting places); a guide and translator; morning & evening gatherings for outings; and accommodations in the neighborhood of Vedado (near the Habana Libre hotel, and within walking distance of the famous Hotel Nacional).

-You can choose to stay with a Cuban family, or rent a family-owned space where there would be no family interaction.
-The latter costs more than the former.
+You can choose to stay with a Cuban family, or rent a family-owned space where there would be no family interaction at a slightly higher cost.
 Please take a look at the photos in the Gallery section of this website to see what the accommodations are like.

 Contact jans-trips@comcast.net for a sign-up sheet, or for more information on budget, housing, tours, etc.